yuki-iptv/yuki-iptv/README.md

 https://software.opensuse.org/download.html?project=home%3Aame-chan%3Ayuki-iptv&package=yuki-iptv

-Feel free to create issue if you got an issue with rpms or your distribution is not listed there ( but make sure it's not too old - for example openSUSE Leap 15.x ships Python 3.6 - that's too old :) )
+Feel free to create issue if you got an issue with rpms.

 **Multimedia codecs:**
 For **Fedora** and **CentOS** you'll need https://rpmfusion.org